UCLA-CS130/Team05/README.md

 webserver on cloud hosts such as Amazon Web Services.
 Docker must be installed
 prior to making or using the image.
 In addition, in order to deploy
 your most recent docker image to the AWS instance, run "make deploy",
-which shrinks the image, transfers the file to the AWS instance, kills
+which saves the image, transfers the file to the AWS instance, kills
 the old server process, and starts a new server with the updated
 docker image.